wp-plugins/earth-hour/readme.txt

 * So far, IE6+, Firefox, Opera, Safari, Camino, Shiira, Flock & more

-= Can I Help Translate Earth Hour =
+= Can I Help Translate Earth Hour? =

 * Sure!
 We've included the .POT file in the package.
 Please translate it and email it to use at support@bravenewcode.com.